Tag Archives: Jessie Buckley

 As someone who’s aware of Garland but not so much her work, especially outside of The Wizard Of Oz (1939), I look forward to being enlightened.

-Furthermore, having not watched Zellweger in a movie in a while, I’m looking forward to seeing her do a great job with this role.
-I wonder if she’ll actually sing…
+Furthermore, having not watched Zellweger in a movie in a while, I’m excited to see her do a great job with this role.
+I wonder if she’ll actually sing.

 Michael Gambon, Finn Wittrock, Andy Nyman, Fenella Woolgar, Philippe Spall ,John Dagleish and Gemma-Leah Devereux also star.